ukpolisci/partygate/README.md

 Please run the code in this order to avoid errors.

 ### Online Appendix
-The Online Appendix is available here.
+The [Online Appendix](./Online%20Appendix.pdf) is available in this repository.